Ambulance Utility Fee

 What are the benefits of the fee?

 The Ambulance Utility Fee funds increasing public safety services and provides relief to the General Fund, allowing us to hire new police officers and fire personnel to serve the community.
 Recruitment and hiring of two new police officers will begin immediately on passage by the City Council.
-In addition, three fire personnel and one additional police officer will be hired over the next three years.
+In addition, Council has committed to hire three fire personnel and one additional police officer, a domestic violence coordinator, and a police services officer over the next three years.

 Why an Ambulance Utility Fee?